Adirondack 102 Club:

 “I asked each town and village for someone to write a short description highlighting the town or village’s location, history and interesting places to visit.
 By June 2014, 108 representatives including, historians, supervisors, assessors, chambers of commerce, and residents replied with descriptions.”

-The result is this comprehensive guide to travelers in a quest to visit all 102 towns and villages.
+The result is the Adirondack 102 Club: A comprehensive guide to travelers in a quest to visit all 102 towns and villages in the Adirondacks.
 Club members also learn about the history and fascinating places in the Adirondacks.

-“By getting their book signed or stamped by a resident or business, they also get to know the friendly locals and be able to ask such questions as where is a good place to eat or an interesting local attraction?
+“By getting their Passport and Guide Book signed or stamped by a resident or business, they also get to know the friendly locals and be able to ask such questions as where is a good place to eat or an interesting local attraction?
 In this way they will get to know the real Adirondacks,” Martin Podskoch said in an e-mail to the New York History Blog.

 “There are no rules or requirements to be a member.
 No documents to turn in.
 One may keep a journal in addition to this book on the quest.
 There is no membership fee, just a desire to experience the whole Adirondack region.
 Adults and children of all ages can be members.
 What a great adventure for families, grandparents and their grandchildren, or by oneself.
 Most members will travel by car while others might use a bike, motorcycle, walk, or maybe a canoe!”

-Once a member has reached their goal of visiting all 102 towns & villages they will then become a “Vagabond” member.
+Once a member of the Adirondack 102 Club has reached their goal of visiting all 102 towns & villages in the Adirondacks they will then become a “Vagabond” member.

 “‘Vagabonds’ is how Thomas Edison, Henry Ford, Harvey Firestone & John Burroughs described themselves when they took automobile camping trips in the Adirondacks and other sojourns throughout America to get away from their busy lives.
 Each man contributed his skill: Edison ‘navigator,’ Ford ‘mechanic,’ Firestone ‘organizer’ and Burroughs the ‘naturalist’,” Podskoch said.
 “A caravan of cars & trucks carried the “Vagabonds,” workers, a cook, camping equipment & a chuck wagon.
 Ford organized contests, such as sprints, tree climbing, and tree chopping.
 After dinner they relaxed by the campfire discussing issues of the day.
 Each Vagabond had his own tent with electric lights.
 They traveled through the Adirondacks twice.
 In 1916 they camped near Saratoga Springs, Indian Lake, Elizabethtown, Ausable Forks, Paul Smiths, and Plattsburgh.
 In 1919 they picked their spots as the day allowed: Loon Lake, Long Lake, Lake Placid and Plattsburgh.
 The Vagabonds were the source of many news stories and their trips led NYS to build campsites to encourage auto camping.”